igor-moonlite/moonlite/README.md

 ## CHANGELOG
 ### 19 Nov 2023
-* TruckersMP clock is fully autonomous, no longer requires web requests
+* TruckersMP clock is now fully autonomous, no longer requires web requests

 ### 18 Nov 2023
 * Builder of packages and repository substantially revised due to MoonFile release